oamosu14/DEMO-IT-student-resource-library/demo-columbus-it-student-org-resource-library-starter/Columbus-IT-Student-ORG-Resource-Library/README.md

 - **labs/** – Step‑by‑step, copy‑paste labs for Linux, Networking, Cybersecurity, Windows/AD
 - **career-roadmaps/** – Paths for Cybersecurity, Cloud, and DevOps
 - **docs/** – Governance, contribution, and safety policies
+- **fun-learning/** – Quizzes, puzzles, flashcards, and trivia to make IT learning fun

 ---